-Antibiotic-resistant bacteria are a significant national threat and their control has become a national priority.
-With this initiative, the collaborative aims to formally assess appropriate use of antibiotics including selection of the right antibiotic for the right treatment duration.
-HMS seeks to decrease antibiotic-related complications and decrease antimicrobial resistance on a population health basis.
+The aim of the antimicrobial use initiative is to formally measure and improve the appropriate use of antibiotics including selection of the right antibiotic for the right clinical condition for the right duration.
+HMS seeks to decrease antibiotic-related complications and decrease antimicrobial resistance on a population health basis by:

 - ensuring that patients with uncomplicated community-acquired pneumonia (CAP) do not receive more than five days of antibiotics.

 - reducing the use of inappropriate empiric broad-spectrum antibiotics for patients with uncomplicated CAP.

 - reducing the testing and treatment of asymptomatic bacteriuria (ASB).

 Previously, HMS focused on reducing antibiotic-related complications and resistance by: